 Benedikt Schoser is a professor of neurology and senior consultant neurologist at Friedrich-Baur Institute, Dep. of Neurology, LMU Munich, Germany.
 He is a fellow of the EAN and board member of the World muscle society executive board.
 Since 2015, Prof. Schoser has co-chaired the European Pompe Consortium (EPOC).
 He has authored more than 330 peer-reviewed publications (>65 in glycogen storage diseases).
 Prof. Schoser is especially interested in the therapy of multisystemic neuromuscular and metabolic disorders.

 Ellen Sidransky, MD, is the Branch Chief of the Medical Genetics Branch and is a pediatrician and geneticist in the National Human Genome Research Institute at National Institutes of Health (NIH).
 Dr. Sidransky received her B.A. from Brandeis University and her M.D. from Tulane University.
 She trained in pediatrics at Northwestern University, and in Clinical Genetics at the NIH.
 Dr. Sidransky has been a tenured NIH investigator and Section Chief since 2000.
 Her research interests include both clinical and basic aspects of Gaucher disease and Parkinson disease, studies of genotype/phenotype correlation and genetic modifiers, insights from mouse models, and novel treatment strategies.
 She played a lead role in establishing the association between glucocerebrosidase and parkinsonism.

-All attendees who signed up for this event will be contacted by February 6, 2024 with their mentor assignments and final details for the Speed Mentoring Event at WORLDSymposium 2024.
+All attendees who sign up for this event will be contacted in late January, 2024 with their confirmed mentor assignments and final details for the Speed Mentoring Event at WORLDSymposium 2024.

 *All Speed Mentoring participants must be registered for and attend WORLDSymposium 2024 in-person to participate.